We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 And on either platform there is a second layer the headline does not show.
 When you pay a contractor in their currency, the platform converts your dollars at some exchange rate, and the gap between that rate and the real mid-market rate is the FX margin.
 On a $5,000 payout, a 2 percent margin is $100 on that one payment, and it repeats every month across the whole roster.
 A seat fee you can read off the page can be smaller than a margin you never see.
 Always ask for the FX margin in writing.

-The seat fee versus the one-time fee
+The seat fee plus the FX margin

 A per-seat monthly fee, like Deel’s listed from $49 per contractor per month, recurs for every contractor for every month their seat is active.
 If a contractor finishes a project and the seat is not deactivated, it keeps billing.
 Over a year, a single seat at $49 a month is $588 whether that person worked twelve months or two.